 The list goes on, but you get the idea.
 Much of these investing greats’ success came from catching the beginning of a bull cycle with low valuations and high forward returns.

 “Here is the critical point.
 The MAJORITY of the returns from investing came in just 4 of the 8 major market cycles since 1871.
 Every other period yielded a return that actually lost out to inflation during that time frame.”

-This would, of course, suggest that based on the “psychological” cycle of the market, the bull market that began in 1980 is not yet complete.
+Viewing the market in complete cycles would suggest the bull market that began in 1980 is not yet complete.

 Notice in the chart above the CAPE (cyclically adjusted P/E ratio) reverted well below the long-term in both prior full-market cycles.
 While valuations did, very briefly, dip below the long-term trend in 2008-2009, they have not reverted to levels either low or long enough to form the fundamental and psychological underpinnings seen at the beginning of the last two full-market cycles.